ddnimara/KTH_Projects/Artificial Intelligence/ExtraReadme.md

 The other readme file was the one given to us in the AI Assignment.
 It shows how one can run the code in order to formulate an AI playing Checkers!

-The task for this assignment was create an AI agent that would be able to play Checkers.
-To do so, we had to implement a traditional AI technique called the Minimax algorithm.
-In short, the minimax algorithm searches the game tree (looks at possible next game states) and picks the path that provides to the agent the most utility (according to a heuristic value).
+The task for this assignment was to create an AI agent that would be able to play Checkers.
+To do so, we had to implement a traditional AI technique called the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.
+In short, the minimax algorithm searches the game tree (looks at possible next game states) and picks the path that leads the agent to a state of maximum utility (according to a heuristic value), **assuming the opposing player plays optimally**.

 However, the state space is far too large and so to save up memory and time we implement improvements:
-- We opted into using a refined version of the algorithm, namely Minimax with [Alpha-Beta Pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
+- We opted into using a refined version of the algorithm, namely Minimax with [Alpha-Beta Pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
-- We furthermore checked for repeated states, storing them in [Transposition Tables](https://en.wikipedia.org/wiki/Transposition_table) utilizing corresponding hash functions
+- We furthermore checked for repeated states, storing them in [Transposition Tables](https://en.wikipedia.org/wiki/Transposition_table) utilizing corresponding hash functions.
 - Lastly, it is possible that in certain game states (during the early-mid game), the branching factor is not prohibitedly large.
 We would like, in these occasions to be able to search at a lower depth, fully utilizing our time window.
 That is, the search depth is
 **dynamic**.
 To do so, we implemented iterative deepening.